turbolent/ralph/README.markdown

 ## Getting started

 The bootstraping compiler runs with any CommonJS-compatible JavaScript engine.
-Currently flusspferd is the only environment that was tested.
+Currently Flusspferd and RingoJS are tested and supported environments.

-- Bootstrap the runtime and compile:
+- Bootstrap the runtime and compiler (replace flusspferd with ringo if necessary):
   `$ flusspferd build.js --compileDirectories runtime compiler tests`

 - Run the tests:
-  `$ flusspferd -Iruntime tests/runtime-tests.js`
+  either: `$ flusspferd -Iruntime tests/runtime-tests.js`
+  or: `$ ringo -b paths.js tests/runtime-tests.js`